Griffon0129/DF_OreTrees/README.md

-I plan to add several other tree types, at minium, one tree per iron type.
+I plan to add several other tree types, at minium, one tree per metal type.